LETHAL GLASS IN AUSTRALIAN BUILDINGS

 Critically Flawed Test Procedure

-However, the test procedure used to certify toughened safety glass by AS/NZS 2208 is not fit for purpose insofar as it allows the certification of glass which does not break safely, but instead generates dangerous long spear like shards which can be lethal if they cut or pierce persons who come into contact with them.
+However, the test procedure used to certify toughened safety glass by AS2208 is not fit for purpose insofar as it allows the certification of glass which does not break safely, but instead generates dangerous long spear like shards which can be lethal if they cut or pierce persons who come into contact with them.
 An image of such shards appears on this page.

 Consequences

 Most glass installed in hazardous locations is toughened glass 4mm, 5mm or 6mm thick.
-From tests carried out over a period of years, it is indisputably proven that 4, 5 and 6mm toughened safety glass can pass the tests in AS/NZS 2208 but nevertheless break into dangerous shards.
+From tests carried out over a period of years, it is indisputably proven that 4, 5 and 6mm toughened safety glass can pass the tests in AS 2208 but nevertheless break into dangerous shards.
 It is estimated that of the certified 4mm toughened safety glass (most commonly installed in domestic windows and patio doors and side panels) over 95% is likely to be potentially lethal; for 5mm more than 80% and for 6mm, more than 60% would be potentially lethal.

 Examples of the consequences of the lethal toughened glass installed in millions of homes, schools and workplaces in Australia can be seen in the serious injury of a child in Perth and the death of a young man in Singapore.
 It is relevant to note that the Singapore Safety Glass Standard explicitly states that it is based on the Australian Standard.